shapeshed/shapeshed.com/content/posts/pattern_swatches_in_illustrator.md

-{
-  "title": "Pattern Swatches in Illustrator",
-  "date": "2007-06-19T00:00:00+01:00",
++++
+date = "2007-06-19T00:00:00+01:00"
-  "description": "Pattern Swatches are a hidden gem in illustrator.
+description = "Pattern Swatches are a hidden gem in illustrator.
 You can use them to quickly fill shapes with patterns and illustrations.
-Here's a short tutorial using a t-shirt design.", "tags": [
+Here's a short tutorial using a t-shirt design." tags = ["Illustrator", "Design"] title = "Pattern Swatches in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## A simple example